minagawah/cra-ts-emotion-tailwind-solution/README.md

 [emotion](https://emotion.sh/docs/introduction)
 and
 [tailwindcss](https://tailwindcss.com/)
-working, is to use `babel` plugins:
+working, is to use `babel plugins`:

 - babel-plugin-tailwind-components
 - babel-plugin-macros